 The Heme domain and key residues

 The P450 BM3 heme domain is made up of a larger alpha and beta subdomain, with the alpha domain making up around 70% of the overall heme domain.
 The α- domain is comprised of 15 α- and six 310-helice and the β- domain is rich in β- sheets, with 12 strands in total.
 The porphrin ring structure resides between the I and L- helices, with the I- helix above.
 The heme iron is coordinated at the C400 sulphur residue and is also coordinated to a distal water ligand.
 A substrate access channel (SAC), open in the resting state, helps guide substrates directly towards the heme iron, the beginning of which is found at the residues Arg47 and Tyr51, between the F/G loop.48 This is unlike that of P450cam where the SAC is too small, even in the resting state, to allow substrates to travel through.
 The role of the Arg47 and Tyr51 residues have been described as fatty acid anchor regions, tethering to the carboxylate functionalities.
 49 In the substrate- free state, the SAC is full with solvent molecules, upon substrate binding a conformational change shifts the positioning of the F/G loop and tilts the F-/G- helices to close the SAC, therefore locking the substrate in position, distal to the heme iron centre.
 The I- helix structure and kink region is analogous amongst many P450s.
 The conformational changes upon substrate binding also induces changes in the interactions of the salt bridge with the I- helix, altering the I- helix kink and thus disrupting the hydrogen bonding network.50 The whole porphyrin ring moves as a result of this, easing the displacement of the water molecule upon substrate binding.
-The displaced water molecule then goes on to interact with the Thr268 residue of the I- helix.
+The displaced water molecule then goes on to interact with the Thr268 residue of the I- helix (FigureX).

 Thr268 plays a role in the protonation of the iron- oxo intermediates within the catalytic cycle (Fig..) and is also a conserved residue amongst P450s.